 Skip to content

 Bake soft sakura sugar cookies made with real Japanese cherry blossoms.
 Easy melted-butter method, no creaming or sifting, and measured by grams for perfect results.
-This cookie recipe also includes a gluten-free version with just one easy change.

 Best Cherry Blossom Cookie Recipe